degville/snap-docs/docs/tutorials/get-started.md

 vlc removed
 ```

-For more details information on using snaps, see our [Snap How-to guides](/how-to-guides/index).
+For more details information on using snaps, see our [How-to guides](/how-to-guides/index).